Recent changes to the Ukraine Schemes

 HOMES FOR UKRAINE SCHEME / UKRAINE SPONSORSHIP SCHEME

 The Home Office has created a new Ukraine Sponsorship Scheme called Homes for Ukraine (previously referred to as a local sponsorship scheme or the ‘Humanitarian route’).
 This route will help Ukrainian nationals who do not have an eligible family member in the UK for a Ukraine Family Scheme application.
-Further guidance was released on 18 March 2022.
+The Home Office guidance is here.

 The scheme enables people in the UK to offer fleeing Ukrainian refugees and their immediate family members who were in Ukraine before 1 January 2022 a home in the UK.
-It could for example be British citizens that sponsor the refugees or anyone with a UK visa which is still valid for at least 6 months including Ukrainians in the UK with time-limited visas – who are ineligible UK-based family members for the Ukraine Family Scheme.
+As of February 2024, sponsors need to be British or Irish citizens or hold indefinite leave to remain or settled status in the UK.
 Applicants need to be outside the UK.
-Sponsors will be paid £350 per month and must offer at least 6-months’ accommodation, hopefully longer.
+Sponsors will be paid £350 per month (this increases to £500 per month after 12 months) and must offer at least 6-months’ accommodation, hopefully longer.
 There is no cap on the number of refugees which can come to the UK under this scheme.

-Phase 1.
-Private individuals in the UK who can offer a suitable home can sponsor a named Ukrainian refugee and their immediate family members from Friday 18 March 2022.
+Private individuals in the UK who can offer a suitable home have been able to sponsor a named Ukrainian refugee and their immediate family members since 18 March 2022.
 A single online form should be filled out by the person in the UK and/or the applicant.
-It is expected that charities and other groups in the UK may be able to assist with ‘matching’ so that people can identify and name refugees in the application.
+Charities and other groups in the UK may be able to assist with ‘matching’ so that people can identify and name refugees in the application.
+Potential hosts/sponsors can also record their interest.

 Appropriate accommodation will need to be demonstrated and sponsors and applicants will be security checked.
 If applicants have a Ukrainian international passport, the process will be online and attendance at a visa application centre will not be required.
 Documents to show the identity of the UK sponsor and the applicants’ presence in Ukraine before 1 January 2022 can be uploaded.
 Once digital approval is received and the applicants travel to the UK, at the border they will receive a 6-month stamp in their passport.
 Once in the UK and before the 6-month visa expires they will provide their biometrics, apply to extend their stay for up to 3 years and receive a biometric residence permit.
 Alternatively, when first applying outside the UK, those with a valid Ukrainian passport can provide their biometrics using the UK Immigration: ID check app.
 If the app has been used, an extension application is not required and the biometric residence permit can be collected once in the UK.